Meet Dr. Jason McGowan

 - Treating Cervical Radiculopathy for a One-Level Disc Herniation Using a Posterior Foraminotomy, Jason E. McGowan, Joshua E. Ryan, Jean-Marc Voyadzis Seminars in Spine Surgery, Volume 26, Issue 3, Pages 148-153 (September 2014)

-Sara, MPAS, PA-C, provides care for neurosurgery and spine inpatients at St. Anthony Hospital.
+Lindsey is a physician assistant providing care for neurosurgery and spine inpatients at St. Anthony Hospital in Littleton.